 The plight of the monarch has been well documented over the past few years, and as the population statistics grow more and more dire, efforts to help the monarch population rebound have expanded.

-The 2020 annual count of overwintering monarchs showed a 53% decrease over the 2019 count, according to the Center for Biological Diversity.
+The 2021 annual count of overwintering monarchs showed a 26% decrease over the 2020 count, according to the Center for Biological Diversity.
 In the past two decades, the eastern monarch population has fallen more than 80%.

 Those aren't the only threats monarchs face, said Kelly Allsup, a horticulture educator with the University of Illinois Extension.
-Other threats include climate change, lack of milkweed and other floral resources, diminishing overwintering grounds in Mexico, pesticide use, drought, disease and parasites.
+Other threats include lack of milkweed and other floral resources, drought, disease and parasites.

 For starters, educate yourself and your family about the life cycle of the butterfly, the University of Illinois Extension advises.
 These insects begin life as an egg, then emerge as larvae, or caterpillars.
 The caterpillars then make a chrysalis, before emerging as adults, or butterflies.
 For young children, you can use various types of pasta to demonstrate the different life stages, using orzo to represent the eggs, fusilli for the larvae, shells for the chrysalis and farfalle for the adults.

 You may also consider planting a pollinator pocket — a small garden filled with flowers and plants that will attract pollinators, which includes not just monarch but also bees, moths, insects and other butterflies.
 Our lawns and other non-native plants have no value to pollinators, but adding even a small pollinator garden will serve as an oasis for these critical species, according to the Illinois extension.